Department

 Profile

 Dr. Baker directs the interdisciplinary undergraduate program for Irish Studies while teaching a regular rotation of courses in twentieth-century Irish and British literature.
-In semesters past, he has taught classes on the history of drama, and on the history of the novel, on the work of Geoffrey Hill and of Seamus Heaney, on the poetry of the world war, and on the major writings of W. B. Yeats, T. S. Eliot, Ezra Pound and James Joyce.
+In past semesters he has taught classes on the history of drama, and on the history of the novel, on the work of Geoffrey Hill and of Seamus Heaney, on the poetry of world war, and on the major writings of W. B. Yeats, T. S. Eliot, Ezra Pound and James Joyce.

 He earned his doctorate in Comparative Literature at Brown University.
 His undergraduate degree was in Classical Studies at the University of Chicago.